jaysampath/A-JSP-webserver-using-Apache-Tomcat/README.md

-<h1> A-simple-JSP-webserver-using-Apache-Tomcat </h1>
+<h1> A-JSP-webserver-using-Apache-Tomcat </h1>

-<p> A simple webserber using Java Server Pages (JSP) is built on Apache Tomcat Server using Eclipse IDE.
+<p> A webserber using Java Server Pages (JSP) is built on Apache Tomcat Server using Eclipse IDE.
 The user can search and download files from web server </p>

 <p> <strong> Tech Stack: </strong> Tomcat v9.0, Eclipse IDE for Java EE 2021, HTTP Protocol using doGet, HTML and CSS  </p>